Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: Dualities and efficient sampling

 Note that our definition of duality is not standard; in \cite{weinstein2019universality} two Hamiltonians are defined to be dual if their partition functions are proportional, and thus the sum of their eigenvalues is preserved.
 In particular, our definition of duality, which preserves all the eigenvalues---and the number of interactions---implies that of \cite{weinstein2019universality}.
-Furthermore, the notion of duality introduced in \cite{HastingsWen.2005} only requires the preservation of the ground state energy---and degeneracy---of the Hamiltonian.
+On the other hand, the notion of duality introduced in \cite{HastingsWen.2005} is restricted to poly-log-depth circuits and only requires the preservation of the ground state energy---and degeneracy---of the Hamiltonian.

+Poly-depth dualities do not preserve many physical properties, such as topological order or any notion of locality.
+In particular, our duality sits between that studied in \cite{weinstein2019universality} and the one from \cite{HastingsWen.2005}, and is best characterized as a duality that \textit{preserves polynomial-time guarantees}.
+The lack of physicality of our duality is a crucial feature as it allows us to leverage efficient sampling algorithms for physically much simpler models to obtain algorithms for topologically ordered Hamiltonians.

 The main tool that will be used throughout the rest of the paper is the following.